killeent/mesosphere_challenge/README.md

 It didn't make sense to just randomly change the current floor (the laws of physics will not allow it!).

-void pickup(int, int): requests a pickup at the floor specified by the first parameter, to travel to the floor at the second parameter
+* void pickup(int, int): requests a pickup at the floor specified by the first parameter, to travel to the floor at the second parameter.

 We extend the basic interface by allowing the client to specify their desired floor when requesting elevator service, as opposed to just desiring to go up or